samba-workshop/samba-workshop.github.io/contributions.md

 - Each day of the workshop there will be a keynote talk given by an expert either of our field or of a field that is inspiring for the GPTP community.
 Each keynote presenter will be allowed to talk for 45 minutes, followed by Q&A and discussion.

-## Presentations
+## Presentations-->

 *More information coming soon!*

 ## Sponsors

-We are actively looking for sponsors for 2025.
+We are actively looking for sponsors for 2026.
-If you're interested in sponsoring GPTP 2025, contact [Alexander Lalejini](https://lalejini.com) at lalejina [at] gvsu [dot] edu!
+If you're interested in sponsoring SAMBA 2026, contact [Fabricio Olivetti de França](https://folivetti.github.io/) at folivetti [at] ufabc.edu.br